Freedom and Rain

 Freedom and Rain is a 1990 album by British folk rock band Oysterband and singer June Tabor.
 The album features a mixture of traditional material and contemporary covers including "Lullaby of London" by Shane MacGowan, "All Tomorrow's Parties" by Lou Reed, "Valentine's Day Is Over" by Billy Bragg and "Night Comes In" by Richard Thompson.
 It was produced by Oysterband.

 Oysterband and Tabor would reunite for the 2011 album Ragged Kingdom.

 Critical reception

-The Edmonton Journal said that "Tabor's solemn magnificence commands the usual reverence, while the Oysters bump and grind in typical cavalier fashion."
+The Edmonton Journal said that "Tabor's solemn magnificence commands the usual reverence, while the Oysters bump and grind in typical cavalier fashion.".
+AllMusic's Richie Unterberger wrote, "Tabor teams up with one of Britain's leading folk-rock outfits, the Oyster Band, with fairly successful results, although it won't be the favorite of June's most traditionally-minded fans."